 Portugal is one of the top wine producers in the world, but not just for ordinary wines (although these are very nice) for fortified wines too such as the renowned Port and Madeira!
 Table wines in Portugal are more than affordable and quite delicious too.
 They taste similar to wine produced in California although many wine lovers say the Portuguese wine is head and shoulders above the rest.

 Portugal is renowned for being one of the world’s best fishing nations and this is reflected in the national cuisine; in fact the Portuguese are the biggest fish eaters in the whole of Europe!
+Bass fishing tackle kits help to catch the fish you wish.
 The fish dishes can be cooked in numerous ways – boiled, grilled, steamed, poached, stewed… the list goes on!
 One of the most popular fish dishes in the country is cod – flavoured with white wine vinegar or olive oil it makes for a fabulously tasting meal.

 Like most Mediterranean countries, cheese is a firm favourite!
 Most are made from either sheep or goats milk although you will find some cheeses that are a mixture of the two.
 Although not included in many main recipes (unlike many of the other countries close by), cheese is an after dinner favourite!